Ross County F.C.: Highland Derby

 Ross County's main rivals are fellow Highlanders, Inverness Caledonian Thistle, with whom they contest the Highland derby.
 This, unlike many rivalries, is generally friendly as both sets of fans live and work together given their close geographic locations.
-Due to the geographical proximity of the clubs and despite the rivalry, Inverness have signed many former Ross County players over the years, including Billy Mckay, Barry Wilson, Stuart Golabek, Roy McBain, Graham Bayne, Richard Hastings, Steven Hislop, John Rankin, Andrew Barrowman, Lionel Djebi-Zadi and Don Cowie.
-Many former Inverness CT players have also "crossed the bridge" in the opposite direction, most notably Grant Munro, Michael Fraser, Ross Tokely and Coll Donaldson in recent years.
+Due to the geographical proximity of the clubs and despite the rivalry, Inverness have signed many former Ross County players over the years, including Billy Mckay, Barry Wilson, Stuart Golabek, Roy McBain, Graham Bayne, Richard Hastings, John Rankin, Andrew Barrowman, Lionel Djebi-Zadi and Don Cowie.

+Many former Inverness CT players have also "crossed the bridge" in the opposite direction, including Grant Munro, Michael Fraser, Ross Tokely and Coll Donaldson in recent years.
 Both Stuart Golabek and Andy Barrowman had two spells at County each, with the former also having two spells at Inverness.
-A notable player is Iain Vigurs, who is one of (if not the first) few player(s) to cross the bridge more than twice, having spent two spells with both County and Inverness.
+A notable player is Iain Vigurs, who crossed the bridge more than twice, having spent two spells with both County and Inverness.